 - Prefers areas with soil moisture and fertile soils, and thrives where there has been recent disturbance.

-- First year growth forms a rosette with large, hairy heart shaped leaves which shade out smaller vegetation.
+- First-year growth forms a rosette with large, hairy, heart-shaped leaves which shade out smaller vegetation.

-- The leaf edges are wavy and can be toothed, dark green on top and fuzzy underneath.
+- The leaf edges are wavy and can be toothed, dark green on top, and fuzzy underneath.

-- In its second year, common burdock can reach up to 3m in height.
-The flowers of common burdock are purple and show in short clusters along the stems.
+- In its second year, common burdock can reach up to 3 m in height.

-Consequences of Invasion
+Consequences of invasion

-- Burrs can also become stuck in the wool and hair of farm animals.
+- Burrs can become stuck in the wool and hair of farm animals.
 If burdock does become entangled in the wool of a sheep, it devalues it.

 - Avoid soil disruption wherever possible.

 - Mowing and cutting can be effective after the plant has bolted, but before it flowers.

 - There is currently no biological control available for common burdock.